Perkele95/ProjectMariposa/README.md

-# ProjectMariposa
+# Project::Mariposa
- // Mariposa: Game/game engine for windows //
+ // Mariposa is a game/game engine for windows //

 This is my attempt at creating my own game/game engine as a personal project.